 How the shooting unfolded

-Ortiz was sitting on a crowded bar patio in Santo Domingo the night of June 9 when a gunman walked in, pulled out a Browning Hi-Power 9mm and shot him once in the lower back.
+Ortiz was on a crowded bar patio in Santo Domingo the night of June 9 when a gunman walked in, pulled out a Browning Hi-Power 9mm and shot him once in the lower back.

 The bullet passed through Ortiz, perforating his intestines and internal organs and hit his friend, TV talk show host Jhoel Lopez, in the leg.
 He’s hospitalized in Boston, and his condition was upgraded to good Tuesday.

 The accused gunman, Rolfi Ferreira Cruz, fled the scene on foot.
 His alleged getaway driver, Eddy Vladimir Feliz Garcia, stalled out his motorcycle as he attempted to flee.
 An enraged crowd pummeled him before turning him over to police.